 Let the training begin!
-Training in a pool is important, especially when the lake is too cold.
+Get into the lake as often as you can before August 12.
+Not only will you improve your lake-swimming skills, but the hours you put in now will make you calm and collected on Swim Day.
+But, training in a pool is also important, especially when the lake is too cold.
 Remember though, pool swimming and lake swimming are very different, and nothing beats training in the lake.
-Please try to get in the lake as often as you can before August 12.

 Here are a couple Cayuga Lake spots for you to try: